dasguptaindra/SGLT2-Inhibitor-predictor/README.md

 🚀 **SGLT2i Predictor**

-**Welcome to the SGLT2 Inhibitor Predictor, a ML-based web application designed for researchers, medicinal chemists, pharmacologists, and drug developers**🎯
+**Welcome to the SGLT2 Inhibitor Predictor, a ML-based web application designed for researchers, medicinal chemists, pharmacologists, and drug developers**

 💡 **Why Use This Tool**?